-First we’ll talk with you to understand your reasons for selling and your time frame.
-We’ll also explore your motivation and your goals and expectations of the selling process.
-Next we’ll tour your home and talk about potential enhancements.
+First we'll talk with you to understand your reasons for selling and your time frame.
+We'll also explore your motivation and your goals and expectations of the selling process.
+This can be done in person or online via a Zoom call.
+Next we'll tour your home and talk about potential enhancements.
 This includes repairs, staging, and other factors that could improve your sales price and shorten your time on market.
 We maintain a list of respected contractors, cleaners, home stagers, inspectors, appraisers, and anything else you might need if you’d like recommendations.
-Finally, we’ll explain how we’ll prepare, price and market your home to net the highest price the market will bear in the shortest time
+This step is best done in person.
+Finally, we'll explain how we'll prepare, price and market your home to net the highest price the market will bear in the shortest time.

 2. Price Property to Sell

 Many factors affect the price buyers may be willing to pay for your home.
 Location, layout, condition, the level of recent updates, features & amenities, and market conditions are all factors.
 We'll provide an in-depth analysis of market trends in your neighborhood, what similar homes are selling for, and how they compare to yours.
 Then we'll look at supply & demand and other relevant factors, so you can make an informed decision about pricing your home competitively.
 Initial list price is critical to maximize buyer activity in the all-important first few weeks on market.
 We will guide you with the best market data available.

 Most buyers will use the Internet in their home search, so it's important we present a polished product in all the places they're looking.
 We start with high-quality professional photography that makes your property shine, and 360° room-by-room virtual tours that allow buyers to "tour" your home without physically being there.
 We couple that with effective descriptions and targeted keywords that buyers looking for a home such as yours are likely to search for.